-Past Community meetings
+Past community meetings

 Below are the materials and recording of the October 1 Guadalupe River Project virtual public meeting.
 The meeting included a project overview, a presentation on the evaluated design alternatives, feedback on the conceptual alternatives, and the next steps in the planning process.